Work experience

 Workplace learning

-If your course has workplace learning already embedded in the course, you will graduate with some practical experience already in your job hunting tool kit.
-To find out if you are required to take part in mandatory workplace learning, check your University Handbook and subject guide.
+If your course has mandatory workplace learning included, you'll graduate with some practical experience in your job-hunting tool kit.
+To find out if you're required to take part in mandatory workplace learning, check your University Handbook and subject guide.

 Option 2